ffoysal/kioshi/README.md

 kubectl apply -f .
 ```

-Verify if pods are in running state, if not pelase check and wait
+Verify if pods are in running state, if not pelase wait and check again
 ```
 kubectl get pods
 ```